helix-foundation/currency/contracts/governance/README.md

   - `_challenger`     (address)   - address of the submitter of the challenge
   - `_proof`          (bytes32[]) - the “other nodes” in the Merkle tree.
   - `_account`        (address)   - address of an account of challenged index in the tree
-  - `_claimedBalance` (uint256)   - balance of an account of challenged index in the tree
+  - `_claimedBalance` (uint256)   - balance of votes for the account account of the challenged index in the tree
   - `_sum`            (uint256)   - cumulative sum of an account of challenged index in the tree
   - `_index`          (uint256)   - index in the Merkle tree being answered